TIBCOSoftware/snappydata/docs/howto/using_snappydata_for_any_spark_dist.md

 		$SPARK_HOME/bin/spark-shell --packages io.snappydata:snappydata-jdbc_2.11:1.0.2.2

-2. Set the session properties.</br>The SnappyData connection properties (to enable auto-configuration of JDBC URL) and credentials can be provided in Spark configuration itself, or set later in SparkSession to avoid passing them in all the method calls.
+2. Set the session properties.</br>The TIBCO ComputeDB connection properties (to enable auto-configuration of JDBC URL) and credentials can be provided in Spark configuration itself, or set later in SparkSession to avoid passing them in all the method calls.
 These properties can also be provided in **spark-defaults.conf ** along with all the other Spark properties.</br> Following is a sample code of configuring the properties in **SparkConf**:

 		$SPARK_HOME/bin/spark-shell --packages io.snappydata:snappydata-jdbc_2.11:1.0.2.2 --conf spark.snappydata.connection=localhost:1527 --conf spark.snappydata.user=<user> --conf spark.snappydata.password=<password>